-• All expenses need to be approved activities and within project budget.
-All expenses must be within TRLA expenditure policy.

-1. Paid receipts can be saved on the TRLA shared dropbox in individual receipt folder or emailed to executive officer.

-2. File names of receipts need to include item, project and account paid eg: ampprinting\chilcotts\S3.pdf
+- All expenses need to be approved activities and within project budget.
+All expenses must be within TRLA expenditure policy. - 1.
+Paid receipts to be emailed directly to executive officer for upload to archive. - 2.
+Receipts need to include information on project and account spent.